Statute of Limitations for Minors

 Accordingly, the plaintiff in Mason became an adult the day before her eighteenth birthday and, as a result, her claim on her 21st birthday was barred.What About Medical Bills?

 Any claim for medical bills typically belongs to the parent and must be asserted within the limitation period for the adult who is responsible for the child's medical bills.
 But the parents' right to recover medical expenses before the child turns 18 is not absolute.
 Under some complicated circumstances (explained in Johns Hopkins Hospital v.
 Pepper and Piselli v.
 75th St. Med), a minor child can recover such expenses in the child's lawsuit, particularly in brain injury and other catastrophic injury cases.
-For Maryland lawyers filing these claims, the take home message is clear: don't let the statute of limitations pass for the parents but, if it has, make the claim on behalf of the child and read this cases and their progeny to try to carve out an exception as to why the bills should be attributed to the child.Wrongful Death Cases
+For Maryland lawyers filing these claims, the take-home message is clear: don't let the statute of limitation pass for the parents.
+But, if it has, make the claim on behalf of the child and read this cases and their progeny to try to carve out an exception as to why the bills should be attributed to the child.Wrongful Death Cases

 - Read about the statute of limitations in Maryland

 - National deadlines to file suit

 - More deadlines to file: Maryland State and Local Government Tort Claims Acts

 - Do I need my own lawyer or do you think I can do it myself?